lccortez/learning-library/oracle-integration-library/core-compentencies/insight/process-mapping/process-mapping.md

 ### Task 1: Map Milestones/Identifiers
 Accessing your draft model, go to Milestones.
 You will map 2 Milestones and 2 Indentiers.
 Let's start with the Milestones.
-Map your Order Received Milestone "On Exit" event to the "PrepareOrderReceived" activity.
-Map your Order Completed Milestone "On Exit" event to the "PrepareOrderCompleted" activity.
+Map your Order Received Milestone **"On Exit** event to the **PrepareOrderReceived** activity.
+Map your Order Completed Milestone **On Exit** event to the **PrepareOrderCompleted** activity.

 Now onto the Identifiers.
-Set your Order Number Identifier Extraction Criteria for the Order Received Milestone to $OrderNumber.
+Set your Order Number Identifier Extraction Criteria for the Order Received Milestone to **$OrderNumber**.
-Set your Order Number Identifier Extraction Criteria for the Order Completed Milestone to $OrderNumber.
+Set your Order Number Identifier Extraction Criteria for the Order Completed Milestone to **$OrderNumber**.
 Go to Task 2 in order to save your work.

 ### Task 2: Draft to Configured State
-You may now click "Save" and ensure you receive the message box ""Succesfully saved the changes" and close your model.
+You may now click **Save** and ensure you receive the message box **Succesfully saved the changes** and close your model.
 To activate the model, go to Task 3.

 ### Task 3: Configured State to Active State
 Access your Insight Models, locate your model and ensure it says Configured.
-Now Activate your model by clicking Activate button.
-You will receive an Activation Confirmation box, click Activate.
-YOu will see a system response.
+Now Activate your model by clicking **Activate** button.
+You will receive an Activation Confirmation box, click **Activate**.
+You will see a system response.

 Congratulation on completing the Process Mapping!
 The next exercise will test the mapping and showcase the Console/Dashboards.